DirectRTX/Simple-Ad-Network/README.md

 These are the percents you share with publishers and affiliates.

 - <b>$holding_period =</b> This is the amount of time commissions are pending.
 Since DirectRTX pays on a NET-30 basis, we suggest you set this variable to "45".
 This will give you 15 days to pay publishers after you receive the payment from DirectRTX.
+With "45" set, you'd pay January's earnings on March 15th.
 - <b>$publisher_percent =</b> This is the percent of revenue you want to share with publishers.
 We suggest sharing 60-80% of revenue.
 But you can feel free to set it to whatever you want.
 - <b>$affiliate_percent =</b> This is the percent of the publisher's revenue that an affiliate earns.
 Normally 10% is used as the industry standard, but once again, feel free to set it to whatever you want.